piyushS3V3N/piyushS3V3N.github.io/_posts/2024-04-08-XZ-Backdoor-Found.md

 So are you affected answer is it depends, so in general what need to be true for your system to be vulnerable is as follows:

-- System should be using glibs (for IFUNC).
+- System should be using glibc (for IFUNC).
 - Version for xz or liblzma should be 5.6.0 or 5.6.1.
 Most likely to be found in rolling release.
 - For people using .deb or .rpm with glibc and above mentioned xz version with systemd on publicly accessible ssh need to update as quickly as possible